Following these simple tips can save time and effort

 10. Provide the required information on the principal officers and board of directors.
 List the following information for the principal officers and board of directors:

-9. Ensure a director, trustee, principal officer or other authorized individual signs the Form 1023 or Form 1024.
-Generally, a principal officer is the president, vice president, secretary or treasurer.
+9. Ensure a director, trustee, principal officer or other authorized individual signs the Form 1023, Form 1024, or Form 1024-A. Generally, a principal officer is the president, vice president, secretary or treasurer.
 The person signing the application must indicate his or her title or other authority to sign.
-A taxpayer's representative may not sign the application.
-An original signature is required.
-Forms 1023 and 1024 cannot be signed electronically, with a signature stamp or by fax.
+A taxpayer's representative may not sign Form 1023 but may sign Form 1024 or Form 1024-A. Form 1023 must be electronically signed on www.pay.gov.
+For Forms 1024 and 1024-A, an original signature is required.
+Forms 1024 and 1024-A cannot be signed electronically, with a signature stamp or by fax.

 8. Don't forget to submit a copy of adopted by-laws, code of regulations or any other document that sets out the organization's rules of operation, but only if adopted.